 Spekulatius Spice Mix

-- 2 cups organic, all-purpose spelt flour also called white spelt flour
+• 2 cups organic, all-purpose spelt flour or organic, all purpose wheat flour (240g)

 Instructions

-In the bowl of a stand mixer with paddle attachment or in a large bowl with a hand held electric beater beat the butter, then add the brown sugar and beat again until fluffy.
-Add the egg and beat until thoroughly combined.
+2. In the bowl of a stand mixer with a paddle attachment or in a large bowl with a hand held beater beat the butter on high until light and fluffy, then add the brown sugar and beat again on high until light in colour, approximately 2 minutes.
+Add the egg and beat again on medium until thoroughly combined.

-Add the flour and spice mix to the wet ingredients and mix on low until everything is combined.
-Empty the dough into the prepared baking pan and press it out evenly to the edges of the pan using floured hands.
+3. Add the flour/spice mix to the wet ingredients and mix on low until everything is combined.
+Cover the bowl or wrap the dough and chill for a minimum of 2 hours.

 Recipe Notes